vesense/apachecon-acasia/content/sessions/messaging-908855.md

 Shengzhong Liu: Tencent.

-Since graduating from Southeast University in 2019, I have been working at Tencent Cloud as a software development engineer, specializing in message queue technologies in recent years.
+Since graduating from Southeast University in 2019, I have been working at Tencent Cloud as a software development engineer, with a focus on message queue technologies in recent years.